Adult ad networks are one of the main ways publishers monetize 18+ traffic since mainstream ad platforms don’t allow adult content.

 When choosing a network, remember things such as how much traffic you receive, how they compensate, the type of advertising they accept, and whether they ever actually pay on time.
 The correct one can mean the difference between spare change and actual money.

-Making money from adult traffic isn’t just about throwing ads everywhere — it’s about being smart with your setup so you earn more without annoying your visitors.
+Making money from adult traffic isn’t just about placing ads everywhere — it’s about being smart with your setup so you earn more without annoying your visitors.
 Here’s how the pros do it:

 Ad placement optimization

-Honestly, where you slap your ads down on your site is a big freakin’ deal.
+Where you slap your ads down on your site is a big deal.

 Think of it like picking a spot to sell hot dogs at a baseball game—you wanna be where the action is.

 Play around!
-Throw a banner up top, sneak some native ads right into your content, maybe even try one of those sneaky pop-unders for the folks who try to dip out early (just, y’know, don’t get too shady).
+Throw a banner up top, sneak some native ads right into your content, maybe even try one of those sneaky pop-unders for the folks who try to dip out early.

 Format diversification

-Look, betting everything on one ad type?
-That’s just asking for trouble.
+Betting everything on one ad type is just asking for trouble.

-Switch it up: banners here, native ads there, toss in a video pre-roll if you’re feeling spicy, and maybe a pop-under for good measure.
+Switch it up: banners here, native ads there, toss in a video pre-roll, and maybe a pop-under for good measure.

 That way, if one thing tanks, you’re not totally screwed.

-But don’t get greedy—if you’re bombarding visitors with more ads than content, they’ll peace out faster than you can say “ad blocker.”
-And that’s your cash, straight up leaving the building.
+But don’t get greedy—if you’re bombarding visitors with more ads than content, they’ll leave faster than you can say “ad blocker.”

 Traffic quality maintenance